+If you are a gay couple traveling to the south of France, most probably you would like to see for yourself the glamour of Monaco and the stardom of Cannes.
+But the south of France has more than that!
+There is also the Occitanie.
 The Occitanie is a “new” region standing from the union of the former departments of Languedoc-Rousillon and Midi-Pyrénées.
-We emphasize in the quotation marks around “new” since this part of the country has a long and old history, as the many vestiges, ruins and medieval walled cities that are there located prove it.
+We emphasize in the quotation marks around “new” since this part of the country has a long and old history.

-Even though Côte d’Azur and Provence almost always take all the attention from international tourists, Occitanie has many things to offer for lower budgets, though you can perfectly go splurge as well.
-Also, for gay couples is becoming a quite hot destination specially due to worldwide famous beaches such as L’Espiguette.
+Even though Côte d’Azur and Provence almost always take all the attention from international tourists, Occitanie has many things to offer for lower budgets.
+Even though you can perfectly go splurge as well.
+It is also becoming a quite hot destination specially due to worldwide famous gay beaches such as L’Espiguette.

 We start with our trip from east to west, moving from the sandy beaches and grass wetlands of La Camargue to the aerospace hub of Toulouse.